-Simple Facts of Stamps' Value
+Your Stamps' Value

+Many classic stamps, especially U.S. stamps, have similar designs.
 The difference may be a tiny printing variation or a grill.
-When a new collector sees a stamp going for big bucks he may look at his collection and believe he has one of these stamps, though chances are he has a stamp of similar design, but much less value.
+If you are a new collector and you see a stamp going for big bucks, you may look at your collection and believe that you have one of these stamps, though chances are you have a stamp of similar design, but much less value.

 Be Happy With Your Stamps